apache/parquet-format/VariantEncoding.md

 All offsets are relative to the first byte of the first field in the object/array.

 `field_id_size_minus_one` and `field_offset_size_minus_one` indicate the number of bytes per field ID/offset.
-For example, a value of 0 indicates 1-byte IDs, 1 indicates 2-byte IDs, 2 indicates 3 byte IDs and 3 indicates 4-byte IDs.
+For example, a value of 0 indicates 1-byte IDs, 1 indicates 2-byte IDs, 2 indicates 3-byte IDs and 3 indicates 4-byte IDs.
-The `is_large` flag for arrays and objects is used to indicate whether the number of elements is indicated using a one or four byte value.
+The `is_large` flag for arrays and objects is used to indicate whether the number of elements is indicated using a one- or four-byte value.
 When more than 255 elements are present, `is_large` must be set to true.
 It is valid for an implementation to use a larger value than necessary for any of these fields (e.g. `is_large` may be true for an object with less than 256 elements).